OxfordRSE/website/content/events/2021-05-19_code_management_course.md

 ## Where

 Remote.
-We will use Zoom, and a link will be sent to course participants shortly before the course.
+We will use Teams, and a link will be sent to course participants shortly before the course.
+Please use your `.ox.ac.uk` address [when signing up here](https://www.eventbrite.co.uk/e/code-management-with-git-and-github-tickets-154797981931) so that you can be added to the team.
+This class is only open to University members, so if you don't use your University email address you may not be able to attend!

 ## When